 Discord is a surprisingly good agent communication bus.
 It gives you message persistence, channel-based routing, and a UI where you can observe your agents talking to each other in real time.
 You can watch Sentinel delegate work, see Atlas ask clarifying questions, and follow the whole conversation like it’s a real team Slack.

 The [DONE] protocol matters more than you’d think.
 Without explicit conversation termination signals, bot-to-bot communication devolves into politeness loops.
 This tiny convention — five characters — is what makes autonomous multi-turn agent coordination viable.
+And it has edge cases: you can’t combine [DONE] with @mentions, because one says “process this” while the other says “ignore this.”
+These small protocol details only emerge through actually running the system.

 Agent identity creates accountability.
 When Atlas opens a PR, I know Atlas wrote it.
 When Sentinel creates tickets, I can see Sentinel’s reasoning.
 Each agent has its own commit history, its own PRs, its own Linear activity.
 This makes the system auditable in a way that a single monolithic agent never could be.